+Dunne, Catherine

-'Intimate, tender, terrifying, intricately patterned, this is an Irish novel for our times.'
-Dunne, Catherine A Good A Good Enough Mother (2024) Two women meet in a Dublin café on a winter afternoon - an encounter that will change both their lives Enough forever.
-Mother Tess has no idea who this woman Maeve is, or why she has approached her like this, out of the blue.
-She and the says that she has important information about Tess's younger son, Luke, and she insists that Tess needs to listen.
+A Good Enough Mother (2024)

+Two women meet in a Dublin café on a winter afternoon - an encounter that will change both their lives forever.

+Tess has no idea who this woman Maeve is, or why she has approached her like this, out of the blue.
+She says that she has important information about Tess's younger son, Luke, and she insists that Tess needs to listen.

 As Maeve's story unfolds, Tess has the strangest feeling that she knows her from somewhere - but she can't locate her in any of her memories.
 As the evening darkens and the café around them seems to grow still, Tess listens in growing distress.
 The safety of the life and family she has created begins to come apart at the seams.
-PRIME BOOKS The fractured lives of mothers and children are woven together in this multi-layered narrative, reminiscent Catherine Dunne of the creation of a patchwork quilt.
+The fractured lives of mothers and children are woven together in this multi-layered narrative, reminiscent of the creation of a patchwork quilt.

 Eggers, Dave

-The Monk of Mokha (2018) Mokhtar Alkhanshali is twenty-four and working as a doorman when he becomes fascinated with the rich history of coffee and Yemen's central place in it.
+The Monk of Mokha (2018)

+Mokhtar Alkhanshali is twenty-four and working as a doorman when he becomes fascinated with the rich history of coffee and Yemen's central place in it.
 He leaves San Francisco and travels deep into his ancestral home to tour terraced farms high in the country's rugged mountains.
 He collects samples and organizes farmers and is on the verge of success when civil war engulfs the country.
 Saudi bombs rain down, the U.S. embassy closes, and Mokhtar has to find a way out of Yemen with only his hopes on his back.

-Enright, Anne Anne Enright The Gathering (2007) The Gathering The nine surviving children of the Hegarty clan gather in Dublin for the wake of their wayward brother - Liam.
+Anne Enright Enright, Anne The Gathering (2007) The Gathering The nine surviving children of the Hegarty clan gather in Dublin for the wake of their wayward brother Liam.
 It wasn't the drink that killed him, although that certainly helped, it was what happened to him as a boy in his grandmother's house, in the winter of 1968.
-Ser P